Scope and General Guidance

 The Light Touch Regime (LTR) outlines specific rules for certain service contracts, that are generally of lower interest to cross-border competition.
-These services are specified in Schedule 3 to the Public Contract (Scotland) Regulations 2015 The following guidance does not relate in any way to Social Care, Health or Utilities procurement exercises, only to the other range of service areas covered by the Procurement Journey that include amongst others, services such as Education Services, Security Services and Postal Services.
+These services are specified in Schedule 3 to the Public Contract (Scotland) Regulations 2015.
+However, the following guidance does not relate in any way to Social Care, Health or Utilities procurement exercises, only to the other range of service areas covered by the Procurement Journey that include amongst others, services such as Education Services, Security Services and Postal Services.

 Organisations must determine on a case by case basis whether they expect that there will be bidders from other states interested in a particular procurement and take this into consideration when deciding whether the LTR (particularly in respect of using appropriate advertising) is applicable.

-A higher threshold value applies to these defined light touch services and when commencing a relevant procurement exercise, Procurement Officers must also assess the expected value (including any extensions) to determine what rules will apply to the process:
+A higher threshold value applies to these defined light touch services and when commencing a relevant procurement exercise, buyers must also assess the expected value of the contract (including any extensions) to determine what rules will apply to the process:

-In all cases, Procurement Officers must have regard to the relevant Statutory Guidance and the requirements of the Procurement Reform (Scotland) Act 2014.
+In all cases, buyers must have regard to the relevant Statutory Guidance and the requirements of the Procurement Reform (Scotland) Act 2014.

-Where a relevant service contract is valued at or above the Threshold of £663,540, Procurement Officers must meet all of the LTR provisions laid out.
+Where a relevant service contract is valued at or above the LTR threshold, buyers must meet all of the LTR provisions laid out.
 Specifically, they must: